WajihaAhmed99/PwC-Switzerland-Power-BI-virtual-Intership-project/README.md

 # PwC-Switzerland-Power-BI-virtual-Intership-project
-In this internship project we use powerful Data Analytics tools to help solve business problems for our clients.
-We identify patterns, risks and opportunities in data, to work more efficiently.
-We will be able to clearly visualise the value  and turn  data it into convincing, actionable insights.
+In this internship project, we utilized Data Analytics tools to address business challenges.
+We analyzed Call Center Data for customer and agent trends, examined Customer Retention data for demographic insights, and assessed Diversity & Inclusion data for gender balance.
+Using Power BI, we defined relevant KPIs for each dataset.
 ## Datasets used in this Project
 Three daatsets are use in this project.
 * 1.Call Center dataset